 Why Your HVAC System Isn’t Working As Well As It Should

 Your HVAC system sends temperature-regulated air through ductwork into different areas of your home.
-The blower in an all-electric HVAC unit uses propane, oil, or natural gas as fuel to heat the furnace.
+Its blower makes use of propane, oil or natural gas to create heat for the furnace, while electricity powers the cooling elements in an all-electric unit.

 Thermostat

-A thermostat is one of the most vital components of your HVAC system.
-It regulates the temperature in your home by switching on and off the compressor and fan until they reach a preset temperature.
-It also turns on the exchanger to pull fresh air from outside your home and then vent stale air through your ductwork.
+The thermostat is an important part of your HVAC system.
+It regulates the temperature of your home by switching on and off the compressor and fan until they attain a pre-set temperature.
+It also turns on the exchanger to pull fresh air from outside your home, and to vent old air through your ductwork.

-Thermostats can be placed on the walls of your home’s interior, usually in rooms that are most frequently used.
-The location of a thermostat in your home can affect its accuracy.
-For example, a thermostat located in direct sunlight might be more hot than the actual room temperature which can cause your system to run excessively or not run at all.
-If your thermostat isn’t working properly, try resetting the device.
-If this doesn’t solve the problem then contact an AC technician.
+Thermostats are installed on the interior walls of your home, usually in rooms that are used the most.
+The position of your thermostat could affect its accuracy.
+For example the thermostat that is located in direct sunlight might appear hotter than the actual room temperature which can cause your system to overrun or not operate at all.
+If your thermostat isn’t functioning correctly, try reset it however if this does not solve the issue it is recommended to contact an AC technician for assistance.

-Consider a programmable thermostat when you are replacing your current thermostat.
-You’ll reduce your energy costs.
-A thermostat that can be programmed will automatically adjust the temperature of your home to your preferences, rather than needing you to manually operate your HVAC system on a daily basis.
-It is also worth checking to determine if you can locate a better model that can give you more savings on energy, like an energy-efficient or ENERGY certified thermostat.
+You should consider a programmable thermostat if you are replacing your existing thermostat.
+You can reduce your energy costs.
+A thermostat that can be programmed will automatically adjust your home’s temperature to meet your schedule instead of having to manually adjust your HVAC system on a daily basis.
+It’s also worth a look to determine if you can locate an alternative that will offer you even more energy savings, such as an energy-efficient or ENERGY certified thermostat.

 Condenser

-When your air conditioning isn’t performing as well as it should one of the most common causes can be found in your condenser.
-The condenser unit is made up of many different parts that all need to be functioning in harmony in order for the unit to function.
-If any of these components are damaged or worn out, then the entire system can be impacted.
-Problems with the condenser include a malfunctioning control board for the condenser or leaks of refrigerant.
+Condensers are often the culprit when your air conditioner isn’t performing as well as it should.
+The condenser unit is made up of many different parts that need to be working in sync in order for the unit to function.
+The entire system could be affected when any of these components are damaged or worn out.
+The most frequent issues in the condenser are a malfunctioning control board or refrigerant leaks.

-The refrigerant gas that is produced by the compressor is pushed into the condenser where a fan blows cool outside air over the coils.
-This allows the refrigerant to reduce its temperature and then transform to a liquid.
-This low-pressure liquid is then cooled and returned to the evaporator to continue the cooling process.
-The cycle is repeated until the temperature you want in your home or business is reached.
+The refrigerant gas from the compressor is pumped into the condenser where a fan blows cool air from outside over the coils.
+This allows the refrigerant gas to cool and return to a liquid state.
+The low-pressure liquid that has been cooled moves back into the evaporator, where it continues the cooling process.
+The cycle is repeated until the desired temperature in your business or home is achieved.

-To ensure that your condenser is operating efficiently, make sure that the area around it is clear of debris.
-Leaves, twigs, flowers, grass and other debris may be carried into the unit by the condenser fan and result in clogs that can hinder the operation of the cooling system.
-It’s recommended to keep the bushes and trees in good shape so that they don’t encroach on the unit.
-This can reduce the possibility that branches, berries or nuts will fall and block the system.
-Keeping your condenser free from debris can add 1-2 additional years to the life of your AC system.
+To ensure that your condenser is operating correctly, you must ensure that the area around it is clean of any debris.
+The condenser’s fan can draw leaves, twigs, and other debris into the unit, creating clogs and hindering the cooling system from working effectively.
+It’s also a good idea to keep your trees and shrubs trimmed so they don’t touch the unit.
+This will reduce the chance that branches, berries, or nuts will fall and block the system.
+Keep your condenser clean to extend the life of your AC by a couple of years.

 Evaporator

 The evaporator is the component that circulates warm air into your home.
-It is made of a series of tubes that are arranged into panels.
-Air from the blower fan is blown across these coils.
-This draws heat from the indoor air and transfers it to the refrigerant.
-The refrigerant’s liquid becomes an air-borne gas that is circulated through the cooling system to cool your air.
+It is constructed of a series of tubes that are arranged into panels.
+The coils are being blown by the air of the blower.
+This draws heat from indoor air and then transfers it to the refrigerant.
+The refrigerant liquid turns into an air-borne gas that is circulated through the cooling system to cool your air.

-The thermodynamic law states that heat is transferred from colder to warmer objects.
-If the evaporator is operating properly, the heat energy is transferred from warm air to the refrigerant that is colder.
-The refrigerant gas causes to evaporate or boil.
+The law of thermodynamics states that heat moves from colder objects to warmer ones.
+When the evaporator is operating properly, the heat energy moves from the warm air to the colder refrigerant.
+This causes the refrigerant to boil or evaporate into gas.
 During this process the latent heat (which is not measurable with a thermometer) is transferred from air to refrigerant.

-The coils are made with specialized structures that improve the transfer of heat.
-Fins are utilized to increase the surface area of coils.
-Both aluminum and copper are used to make evaporators, each with their own advantages.
+The coils are designed with specialized shapes that enhance heat transfer.
+Fins are used to increase the surface area of the coils.
+Aluminum and copper are both used to build some evaporators, each having its own advantages.

-It is important to select an evaporator which can be easily cleaned and maintained.
+It is essential to choose an evaporator that can be easily cleaned and maintained.
 It is also an ideal idea to take into consideration the environment you will be working in when choosing an evaporator.
-Certain models are designed to withstand harsh conditions while others can be used in moderate environments.
-Lastly, you will want to make sure your evaporator has a solid warranty to protect your investment.
+Some evaporators can stand up to harsh conditions, while others can be used in moderate conditions.
+Also, you’ll want to make sure your evaporator comes with a solid guarantee that will protect your investment.

 Fan

-The fan in your HVAC system circulates cold or hot air through your home until you get to the temperature you want.
-The fan can be on auto or constant.
-We recommend that you keep the fan running continuously to maximize efficiency and save money on your electricity bills.
-We can replace the motor of the fan if it is constantly running.
-The new ECM motor is up to 70 percent more efficient than the previous PSC motors.
-It pays for itself over the lifespan of the unit.
+Your HVAC system’s blower motor works to circulate cold or hot air throughout your home until the thermostat setting you set is attained.
+The fan can either be set to auto or constant.
+We recommend that you keep the fan on constant to maximize efficiency and reduce your electric bills.
+We could replace the fan motor if it is constantly running.
+The new ECM motor is 70 percent more efficient than the previous PSC motors.
+It pays for itself over the life of the unit.

-If your fan only runs on high, a short circuit or a broken relay could be preventing your thermostat settings from reaching your fan.
+If your fan only operates on high, a short circuit or a malfunctioning relay could be preventing your thermostat settings from reaching the fan.

 Filter

-The filter is used to circulate air throughout the house before it is heated or cooling.
-It eliminates impurities and also stops dust and pet dander from getting into the system, causing contamination to internal components.
-It safeguards the family from illness spread by airborne pathogens.
-It also ensures that the system is operating efficiently.
-A dirty filter makes the system work harder and can cause it overheat or to fail.
+The filter is used to circulate air throughout the house before it is heated or cooled.
+It removes impurities, and prevents dust and pet dander from getting into the system to contaminate internal components.
+It also shields family members from diseases spread by tiny pathogens that are floating in the air.
+It also ensures that the system functions efficiently.
+A dirty filter causes the system to perform more efficiently, which could cause it to overheat and break down.

 Homeowners need to change their filters regularly.
-The label will inform the homeowner if they should replace it every 30 days or every 90 days.
-A homeowner should seek advice from an HVAC professional when they aren’t sure of the type of filter they need.
-A professional can help homeowners select the best filter for their home, based on factors like climate, how often they use their system and even personal factors, for instance, whether there are allergy sufferers living in the home.
+The label will tell them whether they should do it every 30 days or every 90 days.
+A homeowner should consult a HVAC professional if they are unsure about the kind of filter they require.
+A professional can help homeowners select the appropriate filter for their home based on factors like temperature, how often they use their system and even personal preferences, like whether there are allergy or smokers sufferers in the home.

-The filter is situated in the return air duct, or in certain cases, the blower compartment of the furnace.
-The return air duct is usually located on the wall, ceiling, floor or utility closet.
-It typically has a large metal grille that covers the filters.
+The filter is usually found at the return air duct or, in some cases, the blower compartment of the furnace.
+The return air duct could be found on the floor, wall or ceiling, or even in the in the utility closet.
+It typically has a large metal grate that covers the filter.
 The filter should be accessible to both homeowners and technicians for easy cleaning and replacement.